-Enforcement of Protection Orders Type of Order Issued How it is Enforced if Violated TPO - Temporary Protection Order As part of a criminal case (prosecution of a crime) By arrest and prosecution.
+Type of Order Issued How it is Enforced if Violated TPO - Temporary Protection Order As part of a criminal case (prosecution of a crime By arrest and prosecution.
 Penalties increase based on number of convictions for violations.
 First offense is a maximum sentence of 6 months in jail and \$1000 fine.
-A second conviction of violating a protection order is a 5 th degree felony punishable by up to one year in jail and/or a \$2,500 fine.
-Civil Protection Orders (Domestic Violence, Sexually Oriented Offense, Stalking) In response to a petition for a protection order By a motion for contempt (up to 30 days in jail for first finding of contempt, then increases) and/or by arrest, prosecution and possible jail time.
+A second conviction of violating a protection order is a 5th degree felony punishable by up to one year in jail and/or a \$2,500 fine.
+Civil Protection Orders (Domestic Violence, Dating Violence, Sexually Oriented Offense, Stalking) In response to a petition for a protection order Either by a motion for contempt (up to 30 days in jail for first finding of contempt, then increases) and/or by arrest, prosecution and possible jail time.
 See penalties above for prosecution.
 You can pursue either or both options.